Harald Bluetooth: Conversion to Christianity

 King Harald's conversion to Christianity is a contested bit of history, not least because medieval writers such as Widukind of Corvey and Adam of Bremen give conflicting accounts of how it came about.

 Widukind of Corvey, writing during the lives of King Harald and Otto I (ruled 962–973), claims that Harald was converted by a "cleric by the name of Poppa" who, when asked by Harald to prove his faith in Christ, carried a "great weight" of iron heated by a fire without being burned.
-According to 12th-century Danish historian Saxo Grammaticus in his work Gesta Danorum, Poppa performed his miracle for Harald's son Sweyn Forkbeard after Sweyn had second thoughts about his own baptism.
+According to 12th-century Danish historian Saxo Grammaticus in his work Gesta Danorum, Poppa performed his miracle for Harald's son Swein Forkbeard after Swein had second thoughts about his own baptism.
 Harald himself converted to Catholicism after a peace agreement with the Holy Roman Emperor (either Otto I or II).

 Adam of Bremen, writing 100 years after King Harald's death in "History of the Archbishops of Hamburg-Bremen", finished in 1076, describes Harald being forcibly converted by Otto I, after a defeat in battle.
 However, Widukind does not mention such an event in his contemporary Res gestae saxonicae sive annalium libri tres or Deeds of the Saxons.
 Some 250 years after the event, the Heimskringla relates that Harald was converted with Earl Haakon, by Otto II (ruled 973 – 983).